 If one spring is broken, your door may sag to that side while going up or down.
 Likewise, if both springs are broken, the door won’t likely move at all—your motor isn’t strong enough to hoist hundreds of pounds of dead weight!

 The easiest way to tell if a spring is damaged or broken is to look at it.
 You don’t even need to get up on a ladder!
 Most springs will show signs of damage that are apparent from ground level.

 Spring Replacement and Tightening

 The process of a garage door torsion spring replacement in Denton, TX is complex and dangerous if done wrong.
 It’s best left to a professional who understands how to carefully remove the old spring and install the new one.

 The technician will start by disconnecting your door from the motor, to ensure the door isn’t accidentally opened during spring installation.
 Then, they’ll disconnect it from the counterbalance system, so the spring can be safely removed.
 After the spring is off, the new one is installed and tightened to the appropriate tension.
 Everything is reconnected and the door is tested.

 If the door moves up and down seamlessly and uniformly, everything is good to go.
 If there’s any staggering or problems with operation, the spring’s tension may have to be adjusted.

 Restore Your Counterbalance System

-Denton Overhead Garage Door provides complete spring replacement services, to keep your garage door operating efficiently and safely.
+Denton Overhead Door & Garage Door Repair provides complete spring replacement services, to keep your garage door operating efficiently and safely.
 Leave faulty or damaged springs to us and we’ll make quick work of them!
 Contact our team today at 940-323-1111 to learn more about the process or to schedule a service appointment for your torsion spring, opener, motor, panels, or beyond.

 Read more reviews